 All too often, I see startups, and small businesses try to tackle everything by themselves.
 However admirable this may be, nine times out of ten, such a narrow-minded strategy proves to be the downfall of a business looking to grow.
 In particular, one area where small-to-medium sized businesses take a wrong turn is in how they approach marketing.

 For some reason, many business owners hear the phrase “outsourcing marketing” and cringe.
 Perhaps the link between outsourcing, the loss of jobs, and the subpar service provided by the lowest bidders create this stigma?

 Whatever the case may be, this kind of thinking is painfully antiquated.
 At the end of the day, outsourcing marketing can prove to have many positive outcomes.
 Of course, this is not to say that outsourcing a businesses’ marketing is always the best option.
 However, chances are, just speaking to a marketing consultant will increase your chances of success in your respective industry.

-That said, let’s take a look at the pros and cons of outsourcing marketing, and see if it’s the best choice for your business.
+Let’s take a look at some of the pros and cons of outsourcing marketing, and see if it’s the best choice for your business.

 Pros of Outsourcing Marketing: